wp-plugins/google-analytics-top-posts-widget/readme.txt

 == Changelog ==

+= 1.3 =
+* Added more widget options to modify the list output.
+Added field to enter repeating elements in the titles to remove from the listings.
+Also, now limit or filter by post-type, by category, or by post/page ID.

 = 1.2 =
 * Increased page-speed with use of transients caching.
 Also added a few more developer friendly filters.